willbidstrup/yabp/devnotes.md

 ## Part 5

 I completed Part 5.
 There are enemies and text being printed to the terminal.
 I am starting to see how I will be able to make modifications to create the You Are Black Phillip game.

+# 2020-09-09

+## Refactoring

+I create a branch for refactioring which I will merge to master.

+Event handlers will have the handle_events method instead of Engine.